[last update: May 17, 2017]

 I would probably be more successful and prestigious if I picked one thing and stuck with it.
 But I’m ADHD, so that’s not likely to happen any time soon.

-This blog is my attempt to claim status on my own terms.
+To the extent that I’m capable of being honest about such things, this blog is probably my attempt to claim status on my own terms.
 So far, it hasn’t been that successful.
 But I still like doing it.
 That’s the nice thing about doing things on your own terms.

 I live in a small mountain town called Salida, Colorado.
 I think it’s just about the coolest place on earth.